-A Resource Consent is the Council's permission to carry out an activity which may have an impact on the environment.
-A resource consent is required if your proposal does not comply with one or more of the ‘permitted activity’ rules in the Hastings District Plan.
+A Resource Consent is the permission Council gives allowing an activity which may have an impact on the environment.
+A Resource Consent is required if your proposal does not comply with one or more of the ‘permitted activity’ rules in the Hastings District Plan.

 The District Plan divides activities into categories which determine:

-- whether resource consent must be granted or can be refused and what conditions, if any, could be imposed.
+- Whether Resource Consent must be granted or can be refused and what conditions, if any, may be imposed.

-Any proposed activity or structure requires a land-use and/or subdivision consent unless it is a permitted activity and fully complies with all the relevant rules in the District Plan.
-If you would like certainty for those activities that do not need a resource consent, you can apply for a Certificate of Compliance.
+Any proposed activity or structure requires a land-use and/or subdivision consent unless it is a permitted activity which fully complies with all the relevant rules in the District Plan.
+If you would like certainty for those activities that do not need a Resource Consent, you can apply for a Certificate of Compliance.

-If more than one resource consent is required for your development, you are encouraged to lodge all applications at the same time with the relevant Councils.
-You may also need a resource consent from the Hawke's Bay Regional Council.
+If more than one Resource Consent is required for your project, you are encouraged to lodge all applications at the same time.
+You may also need a Resource Consent from the Hawke's Bay Regional Council.

 There are six different levels of activities which are:

-A resource consent is required for these activities.
-Provided the proposal meets the District Plan standards this type of consent has to be granted, and conditions can be imposed to control the effects of the activity.
-Applications for controlled activities may be non-notified, and without the need for written approval from affected persons.
+A Resource Consent is required for these activities.
+Provided the proposal meets the District Plan standards, this type of consent has to be granted however conditions can be imposed to control the effects of the activity.
+Applications for controlled activities may be non-notified and therefore not require written approval from affected persons.

 Restricted Discretionary Activities

-A resource consent is required for these activities.
-The applications at this level will be assessed according to criteria set out in the District Plan, and Council has the discretion to grant or refuse the consent.
+A Resource Consent is required for these activities.
+The applications at this level will be assessed according to criteria set out in the District Plan.
+Council has the discretion to grant or refuse consent.

-- are not provided for in the District Plan.
-For example an office building in the Residential Zone.
+- Are not provided for in the District Plan.
+For example an office building in a Residential Zone.

 Consent for these activities will only be granted if:

-Resource consent applications will not be accepted for activities which are specified as prohibited under the District Plan.
-For example oil and gas exploration over the unconfined aquifer are prohibited activities.
+Resource Consent applications will not be accepted for activities which are specified as prohibited under the District Plan.
+For example oil and gas exploration over the unconfined aquifer is a prohibited activity.

 The only way to change the status of prohibited activities is to change the District Plan itself.